Luftwaffe personnel structure: Military officials

 Military officials were civil servants that served in the Luftwaffe in technical, administrative, legal, and other positions.
 They were not civilian employees, as they were uniformed, often serving with advanced units on air bases in enemy territory.
 Yet the personnel structure of the military officials were not military - with officers, non-commissioned officers, and airmen - but the same as the ordinary civil service, with four different career levels.
 Although they wore insignia denoting their equivalent rank, they did not have military ranks, but civil service grades, and were not paid after the military pay scales, but according to their civil service grade.
-Most officials were Wehrmachtbeamte, but there were also four special groups of military officials: the air engineers, the air navigators, the aircraft pilots, and the flying safety officials.Henner & Böhler 2014, p.
-142.
+Most officials were Wehrmachtbeamte, but there were also four special groups of military officials: the air engineers, the air navigators, the aircraft pilots, and the flying safety officials.

 Most of the military officials of the Luftwaffe were non-commissioned officers having completed their 12 year's service obligation.
 After being given a civilian education at an administrative or technical military school (Wehrmachtfachschule), they entered the ranks of the military officials as military candidates (Militäranwärter).
 Abschlussprüfung I (first level exam) gave access to the middle career, while a second level exam opened up the elevated career.
 The elevated career was also open to young men with Abitur having completed the two your compulsory military service.
 The higher service was recruited through direct-entry candidates with a university degree, most of which also were reserve officers.